apache/incubator-crail-website/overview/index.md

 <div style="text-align: justify">
 <p>
 Crail aims at providing a comprehensive solution to the above challenges in a form that is non-intrusive and compatible with the Apache data processing ecosystem.
-In particular, Crail is designed to be consumeable by different compute engines such as Spark, Flink, Solr, etc, with very little integration effort.
+In particular, Crail is designed to be consumeable by different compute engines such as Spark, Flink, Solr, etc., with very little integration effort.
 </p>
 </div>